Published May 29, 2017|7 min read

 Seniors who have some assets that they would prefer to leave to their kids rather than pay to a nursing home have been known to get creative in trying to get around these rules.
 For starters, IRA accounts for people over the age of 70 and a half are generally considered off-limits as assets that disqualify a person for Medicaid.
 And some seniors choose to give their money to their kids early, so that if the time comes that they need a nursing home they’ll technically be asset-less and Medicaid will pay.

 The average age of someone buying a personal plan for LTC insurance is 60, while those who buy it through their employer are 50.
 Of course, the younger you are when buy the insurance, the cheaper it is.
-If you are interested in the rates and conditions, go to LTC Consumer (a partner of PolicyGenius) for a quote to learn more.
+If you are interested in the rates and conditions, get a long-term care insurance quote or see our primer to learn more.

 Long-term care insurance can be expensive, but it comes with a lot of benefits.
 For starters, it’s a lot cheaper than paying for a nursing home out of pocket, which can easily hit $150,000 per year.
 It allows you to get coverage without having to spend or give away all your money first.
 And it allows you better and more flexible care than Medicaid would, with options like at-home nursing care, which Medicaid won’t provide.